 The staff at Wedgewood is dedicated to preserving the health of our patients and we encourage an in-depth approach to animal health.
 We offer an on-site laboratory, sophisticated intensive care and dental equipment, and full diagnostic digital radiology.
 Surgical patients are usually required to submit blood and/or urine samples for pre-surgical analysis.
 We use only the safest anesthetics available, including isoflurane gas, and all surgical patients are monitored for heart rate and oxygen saturation.
 Body temperature is maintained by warming equipment for each patient.
 Procedures are discussed with the veterinarian prior to initiation, and options as far as extent of treatment and fees are thus understood.

 The clinic is open from 7:30am to 6:00pm Monday through Friday and from 7:30am to 12:00pm on Saturdays.
-Boarding animals may be picked up between 4:00 and 5:00pm, if prior arrangements have been made.
-For medical problems, we prefer to work by appointment, but are usually available for emergencies when they arise.
+Boarding animals may be picked up between 4:00 and 5:00pm, if prior arrangements have been made on Sunday's.
+For medical problems, we prefer to work by appointment, but are available for emergencies when they arise.
 We do close for major holidays, but an excellent critical care and emergency service takes calls when we close in the evenings and for holidays.

 Payment of veterinary fees is expected as services are provided.
 Our charges are comparable to other clinics providing high quality services in this region.
 We encourage discussion of fees before services are initiated.
 Any problems anticipated as far as payment of fees should be discussed and remedies agreed upon concerning payment plans for large balances.
 Wedgewood accepts all major credit cards.